More than 300 Boeing 737s to be inspected for faulty parts

 Of the total of 312 airplanes potentially affected, 32 NGs and 33 MAXs are in the U.S.

 All the 737 MAXs worldwide are currently grounded as Boeing seeks to certify a software fix for the flight control system implicated in two fatal crashes.
-All will have to be inspected for this new, separate problem before the MAX fleet returns to service.
+The 179 with the suspected faulty parts will have to be inspected for this new, separate problem before the MAX fleet returns to service.

 The 737 NGs with the suspected parts will have to be temporarily taken out of service for the inspections.